Exemption for exceptional circumstances

 How to apply

-We encourage you to apply before you book and leave for New Zealand where possible.
+We encourage you to apply you as soon as you are aware of your situation.
 This allows more time for your application to be assessed.

 Get the information you’ll need ready